 Your world view is your basic beliefs about human nature, how the world works, and what life is about.
 It can cause stress when a long-held belief is challenged or contradicted by a new experience or when most of the people around you hold a very different world view.

-To help clarify your world view, ask yourself the following questions:
+To help clarify your world view, answer these questions: